 Is it safe?

-No, but it can certainly help to alleviate many of the symptoms and pain associated with these common problems.
+No, but there is good research evidence that exercise can significantly reduce symptoms and pain associated with these common problems.
 There are several techniques aimed at improving function and reducing the pain and discomfort of the muscles, ligaments and joints.
-Our Acupuncturist can also give advice on how to help manage these problem at home or in the workplace
+Physiotherapy practitioners can also give advice on how to help manage these problem at home or in the workplace.

 Are there side effects with treatment?